Monday, February 26, 2018

 So we have to look to other number bases for this feature to arise.

-I then realised that a particularly interesting case would arise here in the 2-digit case as - by definition - both linear and circular self-generation would be involved.
+I then realised that a particularly interesting result would arise here in the 2-digit case as - by definition - both linear and circular self-generation would be involved.
 And also the hierarchical and non-hierarchical definitions would likewise coincide.

 So the quest was on therefore to find all 2-digit self generating numbers that satisfied these requirements (in all relevant number bases).